LNETeam/M-Tech/README.md

 ### Helpful Info ###

+* C-Chat: A P2P chatting program that can communicate in a chatroom with invited members.
+Can send files and customize UI look.

+* C-Chat: A P2P chatting program that can communicate in a chatroom with invited members.
+Can send files and customize UI look.
 Application Extensions:
 * Framework (.frmk) - Should not be altered (customization can be found in settings app).
 Contain vital information and methods to run OS
 * Application File (.af) - Simply a program provided by M-Tech.
 Third party apps must include this extension to be searchable in M-Tech